-Although the majority of pneumonias respond well to treatment, the infection kills 40,000 - 70,000 people each year.
+Although the majority of pneumonia patients respond well to treatment, the infection kills 40,000 to 70,000 people each year.

 Outlook for High-Risk Individuals

-Hospitalized Patients.
-The death rate for CAP can range from well below 5% in mildly ill outpatients to 10 - 30% in seriously ill patients who need to be admitted to a hospital.
+The death rate for CAP can range from well below 5% in mildly ill outpatients to 10% to 30% in seriously ill patients who need to be admitted to a hospital.
 If pneumonia develops in patients already hospitalized for other conditions, or those in a nursing home, death rates can be much higher.
 This is especially true for anyone who is on a ventilator.

-Older Adults.
-CAP is responsible for 350,000 - 620,000 hospitalizations in the elderly every year.
+CAP is responsible for 350,000 to 620,000 hospitalizations in the elderly every year.
 Older adults have lower survival rates than younger people.
 Even when older individuals recover from CAP, they have higher-than-normal death rates over the next several years.
 Elderly people who live in nursing homes or who are already sick are at particular risk.

-Very Young Children.
 Small children who develop pneumonia and survive are at risk for developing lung problems in adulthood, including chronic obstructive pulmonary disease (COPD).
-Research suggests that men with a history of pneumonia and other respiratory illnesses in childhood are more than twice as likely to die of COPD as those without a history of childhood respiratory disease.
+Patients with a history of pneumonia and other respiratory illnesses in childhood are more than twice as likely to die of COPD as those without a history of childhood respiratory disease.

 Risk by Organisms